kartikaychadha/IMS/README.md

   This Githut repository release contains all codes to perform the analysis described in the MSC.
 Thesis undertaken by the Kartikay Chadha at the University of Toronto.

   Thesis release date : To be announced <br />
-  Thesis Link         : To be announced
+  Thesis Link         : To be announced <br />
+  Thesis Defense date : 2018-07-27

 **GITHUB RELEASE DATE:**
 2018-07-17